AWS-Amazon Web Services Cloud Practitioner

 plan, it's a good idea to go to the

-AWS prescriptive guidance website , and that's located at the aws.amazon.com/prescriptive-guidance, and
+prescriptive guidance website , and that's located at the aws.amazon.com/prescriptive-guidance, and

 what that is, it's a portal of a whole heap of PDF documents that